loudoweb/openfl-tiled/README.md

 Dev seems to be MIA so I won't bother making any pull requests.
 I'll mostly update this so it doesn't break, but might end up doing some more later.
+If you would like to use this fork, clone it and run `haxelib dev openfl-tiled {clone_dir}`

 [![Stories in Ready](https://badge.waffle.io/kasoki/openfl-tiled.png?label=ready)](http://waffle.io/kasoki/openfl-tiled)
 openfl-tiled